Yuviray/Embedded-linux-terminal/README.md

 efficiency for all users.
 ### Setup
 1. Download github
+2. Install libraries if need on your system
+  - pygame
+  - pygame.gui
-2. Cd Terminal_Emulator
+4. Cd Terminal_Emulator
-3. run game.py for main application
+5. run game.py for main application
-4. run unit_tests.py for unit tests
+6. run unit_tests.py for unit tests